A withdrawal is when you drop ALL courses for the semester/term. For information on a Summer Session Withdrawal, click here.

 |Dean of college or authorized designee

-- Distance Learning students (those enrolled in a USI course with a section number beginning with an 'N') who are unable to visit campus to obtain the required signature in person may obtain approval via email.
+- Online Learning students (those enrolled in a USI course with a section number beginning with an 'N') who are unable to visit campus to obtain the required signature in person may obtain approval via email.
 The dean/authorized designee must send the email from their USI account and must include the student's full name, student ID#, and relevant course IDs and CRNs they are approving the student to withdraw from.
 The approval email should be submitted along with the Withdrawal form (or emailed to email@example.com).
 A Withdrawal form with the student's legal signature is still required.

 Classes dropped prior to the end of the 100 percent refund period will not be retained on the student's academic transcript and no grade is recorded.
 Classes dropped via the Withdrawal procedure beginning the second week of a fall or spring semester through the ninth week of the semester* will be dropped "without evaluation."
 The dropped course(s) will be retained on the student's academic transcript and the student will receive a grade of W for the dropped courses.
 Classes dropped via the Withdrawal procedure during the 10th week of the semester through the last day of classes before final exam week* will be dropped "with evaluation."
 The dropped course(s) will be retained on the student's academic transcript and the student will receive a grade of W if passing at the time the course is dropped.
 However, if failing at the time the course is dropped, the student may receive a grade of F. *See note below regarding the drop/refund schedule for courses that meet other than the standard length.